arunsachi/ArduinoCES/README.md

 ## Testing Serial Communication:
 This can be done using a loopback test in Windows Hyperterminal or Arduino Serial Monitor.
-Screenshots provided in the Testing folder
+Screenshots are provided in the Testing folder

 ## Troubleshooting:
 1. Get request does not reach Arduino - Try pinging the Arduino IP to check if connection is okay.